Overview: LSU Genomics Core

 Eppendorf Centrifuge 5810R

 At this time, we do not require reservations for this instrument.
 The Eppendorf 5810R Centrifuge is a refrigerated unit (-9 to 40°C), capable of handling both large tubes and microtiter plates.
 Maximum speed is ~2800 rcf, and a soft acceleration-deceleration option is available.
-The Genomics Facility has the A-4-62 rotor, which sports two types of adaptors: (A) microtiter plates or 96-well PCR plates; and, (B) 15-ml or 50-ml tubes (with correct inserts).
+The Genomics Core has the A-4-62 rotor, which sports two types of adaptors: (A) microtiter plates or 96-well PCR plates; and, (B) 15-ml or 50-ml tubes (with correct inserts).
 Other rotors could be obtained if there is sufficient interest.

 Victor·3 Multilabel Counter